danvoronov/chatbox2md/README.md

 ## Why

-The program allows exporting only current chat to Markdown.
+ChatBox allows exporting only current chat to Markdown.
 If you have many chats and want to have a copy of them in Obsidian, there is no direct way to do so.

 ## Features